 While small businesses and ad hoc traders opt for sole proprietorship and partnership structure that convey an attempt at sustenance, they are generally perceived as lacking vision and long-term commitment, hence lack credibility.

 4. Ease of Raising Capital for a Limited Company:

-Limited companies have the option of raising additional capital by issuing new shares and attracting new investors whereas the owners of sole proprietorship and partnership firms must rely on their personal assets for raising capital and often pay a higher cost in the case of debt capital.
+Limited companies have the option of raising additional capital by issuing new shares and attracting new investors, whereas the owners of sole proprietorship and partnership firms must rely on their personal assets to raise capital and often pay a higher cost in the case of debt capital.

 5. Tax Exemptions for a Limited Company:

 Newly incorporated companies meeting specific criteria in Singapore will benefit from a 75% reduction in their corporate income tax rate for the initial three tax filing years on their first S$100,000 of taxable income.
 To qualify for this exemption, the company must satisfy the following conditions: it must be a tax resident in Singapore, have been incorporated in Singapore, and maintain a shareholder structure with 20 or fewer shareholders, with at least one individual shareholder holding a minimum of 10% of the shares.

 Newly established companies can benefit from a special tax break in Singapore.
 They only need to pay around 8.5% in taxes for the first S$100,000 of income they earn each year.
 If they earn more than S$100,000, the regular 17% corporate tax rate applies to the additional income.

 Additionally, as Singapore follows a single-tier taxation regime, incomes once taxed at the corporate level will not be taxed again in the hands of the shareholders.
 Hence, the dividends received by the shareholders of a limited company will not be charged again, resulting in tax-free income for the shareholders.